-The Sierra Nevada Region plays a critical role in California’s water system.
-Snowpack in the Region is a critical form of water storage, and Sierra forests and meadows play important roles in ensuring water quality and reliability.
+California’s Sierra Nevada-Cascade region plays a critical role in California’s water system.
+Snowpack in the region is a critical form of water storage, and forests and meadows play important roles in ensuring water quality and reliability.

-The quantity and quality of water from Sierra Nevada headwaters is threatened by overcrowded forests, degraded meadows, and a changing climate.
-Historically, Sierra forests and meadows yielded more water, of a higher quality, and later in the summer than they do today.
+The quantity and quality of water from Sierra-Cascade headwaters is threatened by overcrowded forests, degraded meadows, and a changing climate.
+Historically, Sierra-Cascade forests and meadows yielded more water, of a higher quality, and later in the summer than they do today.
 Although changing weather patterns play an important role, less crowded forests consumed less water per acre and allowed a deeper snowpack to develop.

 Highlights From Our Newsroom

 View our most recent articles related to water supply.

 Historic state budget investments protect communities, watersheds, and hospital

 Sly Park meadow restoration boosts water quality, recreation access

 Wildfire risk reduced near Scotts Flat Reservoir, Nevada City

 California’s 2021-22 snowpack – prelude to a drought